 Agriculture and Fisheries Modernization Act: The Bureau of Agriculture Fisheries Standards (BAFS) under the DA was first established in 1997 as provided for by Republic Act No. 8435 or the Agriculture and Fisheries Modernization Act (AFMA).
 Its major duties include formulating and enforcing standards of quality in the processing, preservation, packaging, labeling, importation, exportation, distribution, and advertising of fresh and primary agricultural and fisheries products.
 BAFS also provides assistance in establishing the scientific basis for food safety, trade standards, and codes of practice, and harmonizes them with internationally accepted standards and practices.
 BAFS serves as the National Enquiry Point for Codex Alimentarius.
-It is in charge of monitoring and disseminating information on international developments in food safety.
+It is monitors and disseminates information on international developments in food safety.